deticket/app/FeatureList.md

 **Sale & Resale**

-- UI that allows to select / "buy" a ticket from the TicketSales
+- UI that allows to select / "buy" a ticket from the the TicketMarketplace
-- Ticket Wallet that shows the tickets of the user
+- Ticket Wallet that shows the tickets a user has
+- Ability to select a ticket in the Ticket Wallet and display further info of the ticket
 - QR Code integration (unique QR code for each ticket)

 **Validation**